Eximchain/EximchainWallet/README.md

 ### Eximchain Governance Tab

-The Governance Tab was originally a modified version of the Contracts tab, and still utilizes a lot of the same components to do the render the individual components, and to also maintain some more levels of consistency across the app it is within containers/tabs section of the folder.
+The Governance Tab was originally a modified version of the Contracts tab, and still utilizes a lot of the same components to do the render the individual components.
+To maintain some more levels of consistency across the app it is within containers/tabs section of the folder.

 Furthermore it can be broken down in to its file which consists of three primary components.